AJMerr/hydianflow/README.md

 # HydianFlow
 HydianFlow is your route to better task management!
 It is a lightweight kanban style task board.
-You can create tasks, link them to a GitHub repo + branch, and let the GitHub repo handle the rest!
+You can create tasks, link them to a GitHub repo and branch, and let the GitHub repo handle the rest!

 ### [Try it yourself!](https://hydianflow.com)